-Make the dough by tipping the flour, yeast and salt into a large bowl and making a well in the middle.
+Begin by making the dough.
+Tip the flour, yeast and salt into a large bowl and make a well in the middle.
 Pour in most of the water and use your fingers or a wooden spoon to mix the flour and water together until combined to a slightly wet, pillowy, workable dough – add a splash more water if necessary.

 Tip the dough onto a lightly floured surface and knead for at least 10 mins until smooth and elastic.
 This can also be done in a tabletop mixer with a dough hook.
 Place the dough in a clean oiled bowl, cover with cling film and leave to rise until doubled in size.

 When the dough has risen, knock it back and stretch it to fit an oiled Swiss roll tin about 25 x 35cm.
 Leave the dough to prove for about 20 mins.